 Types of Test Automation Frameworks:

-- Linear Scripting Framework
+- 1. Linear Scripting Framework

-- Modular Testing Framework
+- 2. Modular Testing Framework

-- Keyword Driven Testing Framework
+- 5. Keyword Driven Testing Framework

-- Hybrid Testing Framework
+- 6. Hybrid Testing Framework

-- Behavior Driven Development Framework
+- 7. Behavior Driven Development Testing Framework

 Linear Scripting Framework:

-Linear Scripting Framework is a basic level test automation framework which is in the form of ‘Record and Playback’ in a linear fashion.
+Linear Scripting Framework is a basic level test automation framework that is in the form of ‘Record and Playback’ in a linear fashion.